tweag/HaskellR/doc/H-user.md

 ### R values and side effects

-As explained previously, values of type `SEXP a` are in fact pointers to structures stored on the R heap, an area of memory managed by the R interpreter.
+As explained previously, values of type `SEXP s a` are in fact pointers to structures stored on the R heap, an area of memory managed by the R interpreter.
 As such, one must take heed of the following two observations when using a pure function such as `hexp` to dereference